 If one or more of your documents is in another language, you’ll need to submit them with a NAATI-accredited translation.

 If you are a continuing student, try to submit your application for a leave of absence before the census date, as you’ll be liable for fees and academic penalties after this date.

 Note: If you are a new student (in your first year and first semester of studies), you should apply for a deferral rather than a leave of absence.

 To check the census date for your course, view your current enrolment online in My Swinburne.

 An email confirmation will be sent to you when your leave of absence has been either approved or declined by studentHQ.
 Please read the information provided in this email carefully.

 Studying offshore means not studying in Australia or holding an international student visa.

-If you’re an international student studying through Open Universities Australia, you can apply for a leave of absence online using My Enrolment.
+If you’re an international student studying through Open Universities Australia, you can apply for a leave of absence online using My Swinburne.